Wouter-VDP/nuecc_python/README.md

-      show_lee=False,               # Default choice of showing the MiniBooNE LEE model in the plots. pi0_scaling=False,            # Apply a predefined pi0 scaling on the events. dirt=True,                    # Default choice to show the dirt sample in the plots. n_uni_max=2000,               # Maximum amount of universes used be load_syst vartiation, reduces memory. write_slimmed_output=False,   # Write some fields of selected events to plain text file.
+      show_lee=False,               # Default choice of showing the MiniBooNE LEE model in the plots. pi0_scaling=False,            # Apply a predefined pi0 scaling on the events. dirt=True,                    # Default choice to show the dirt sample in the plots. n_uni_max=2000,               # Maximum amount of universes used be load_syst variation, reduces memory. write_slimmed_output=False,   # Write some fields of selected events to a plain text file.
   )
 ```
 Example initialisations of these fields can be found in [NuePlots_datamc.ipynb](https://github.com/Wouter-VDP/nuecc_python/blob/master/NuePlots_datamc.ipynb).